Louis Tomlinson discography

-English singer and songwriter Louis Tomlinson has released two studio albums, ten singles, ten music videos and one promotional single.
+As a solo artist, English singer-songwriter Louis Tomlinson has released two studio albums, one live album, twelve singles, one promotional single, and eleven music videos.

+Tomlinson's music career began in 2010 as a member of the boy band One Direction, which went on an indefinite hiatus in 2016.
+The band released five studio albums, all of which Tomlinson has writing credits and vocals on.

-On 10 December 2016, Tomlinson released his debut single with Steve Aoki titled "Just Hold On" reaching number two in the UK Singles Chart and certified platinum in the UK.
-In 2017 Tomlinson released "Back to You" with American singer Bebe Rexha, certified platinum in the US and UK; "Just Like You" and "Miss You".
+In December 2016, Tomlinson released his debut single "Just Hold On" with Steve Aoki, which peaked at number two on the UK Singles Chart and number 52 on the Billboard Hot 100.
+The song was also nominated for the Choice Electronic/Dance Song and Choice Music Collaboration at the 2017 Teen Choice Awards, winning the latter.
+The following year, Tomlinson released "Back to You" with American singer Bebe Rexha, which peaked at number 8 on the UK Singles chart.

 In 2019, Tomlinson had signed with Arista Records.

-Tomlinson released the singles "Two of Us" a song devoted to his mother on March 2019, "Kill My Mind" on September 2019, "We Made It" on October 2019, "Don't Let It Break Your Heart" in November 2019 and "Walls" on January 2020.
+Tomlinson released the singles "Two of Us" a song devoted to his mother in March 2019, "Kill My Mind" in September 2019, "We Made It" in October 2019, "Don't Let It Break Your Heart" in November 2019 and "Walls" in January 2020.

 His debut studio album Walls was released on 31 January 2020.
 The album debuted at number 4 on the UK Albums Chart and number 9 on the Billboard 200 chart, making it the first new album for Arista Records in almost nine years to hit the top 10 on the chart.
 In 2020, he debuted a new song, "Copy of a Copy of a Copy" at his live streamed concert and in 2021, he debuted another song, "Change", at his festival titled "Away From Home Festival".

+He released his second studio album, Faith in the Future, on 11 November 2022.
+The album peaked at number one on the UK Albums Chart.
+It also peaked at number five on the Billboard 200.
+The album featured three singles: "Bigger Than Me", "Out of My System" and "Silver Tongues".